Robert John Sholl: 1866–1869

+Involvement in First Nations Massacre

 Conflict between settlers and local indigenous people peaked during 1868–69.
 On the night of 6–7 February 1868, Police Constable William Griffis and his Aboriginal assistant Peter, along with a pearler called George Breem, were killed by members of the Jaburara (or Yaburara) people on the shores of Nickol Bay, near the Jaburara heartland of Dampier Peninsula (later renamed Burrup Peninsula).
 Another pearler, Henry Jermyn disappeared shortly afterwards.
 In response, Sholl organised, armed and supplied two groups of mounted men, sworn in as special constables.
-On 14–15 February, a party led by Alexander McRae travelled overland to the peninsula, while another, led by John Withnell sailed on a ship chartered for the purpose, to the tip of the peninsula.
+On 14–15 February, a party led by Alexander McRae, and authorized and supported by Sholl, travelled overland to the peninsula, while another, led by John Withnell sailed on a ship chartered for the purpose, to the tip of the peninsula.
 The two mounted parties attacked Jaburara people on the peninsula and the nearby islands of the Dampier Archipelago.
 The number and identity of those killed by the special constables in the "Flying Foam Massacre" is unknown; estimates range from two to 150, although a figure of 30–40 dead is often cited.
 The Jaburara population collapsed soon afterwards, in part because of their recruitment by pearlers.
 Sholl was criticised by other officials and at least one northern pastoralist, WA Taylor, who claimed that Griffis had attracted animosity by seducing and/or raping a Jaburara woman; Taylor's claim is also supported by oral tradition among indigenous people in the area.
 The following year, the killing of station workers, both white and Aboriginal, by indigenous hunter-gatherers at ET Hooley's station, the only one in operation on the Ashburton River, resulted in R. J. Sholl overseeing further expeditions by armed, mounted police and settlers, culminating in the so-called "Battle of Minderoo" (18 July 1869).
 However, these reprisals came too late to prevent the abandonment of Hooley's station.